 Add a rule to deny all other egress connections:

-gcloud beta compute org-security-policies rules create 2000 \ --action deny \ --description "block-egress-external-traffic-spec-ports" \ --direction egress \ --dest-ip-ranges 0.0.0.0/0 \ --organization 123456789012 \ --display-name "example-security-policy"
+gcloud compute firewall-policies rules create 2000 \ --action=deny \ --description="block-egress-external-traffic-spec-ports" \ --direction=egress \ --dest-ip-ranges=0.0.0.0/0 \ --organization=123456789012 \ --short-name="example-firewall-policy"

-Associate the security policy with the organization node:
+Associate the firewall policy with the organization:

-gcloud beta compute org-security-policies associations create \ --organization 123456789012 \ --display-name "example-security-policy"
+gcloud compute firewall-policies associations create \ --organization=123456789012 \ --short-name="example-firewall-policy"

 Example 4: Configure organization-wide and folder-specific rules

-VMs in the organization except those from the allowlisted range 203.0.113.0/24
+any VMs in the organization except those from the range that is added to an

-The admin delegates further decisions about what to do with connections from
+about what to do with connections from 203.0.113.0/24

-to security admins at the folder levels.
+security administrators at the folder levels.

 There are two different folders: